vivekbharadhwajsa/Drowziness-detection-using-NN/README.md

 - The model weights is then used to predict the eye state in real-time on the images captured from the webcam using OpenCV

-- Face_detection_EAR.py contains the drowziness detection algorithm based on Eye Aspect Ratio (EAR).
+- **Face_detection_EAR.py** contains the drowziness detection algorithm based on Eye Aspect Ratio (EAR).
 This is based on the paper which can be found at https://vision.fe.uni-lj.si/cvww2016/proceedings/papers/05.pdf

 Further extension can be the yawn detection along with the drowziness detection

-Face_recognition.ipynb contains all the code put together. (faec_recog(5).ipynb) is the notebook downloaded after the training done on Google Colab.
+**Face_recognition.ipynb** contains all the code put together. (faec_recog(5).ipynb) is the notebook downloaded after the training done on Google Colab.

-results_new.txt file contains model predictions along with the actual label put together as a tuple in the format (Model prediction, Actual label) for all the images in Test data.
+**results_new.txt** file contains model predictions along with the actual label put together as a tuple in the format (Model prediction, Actual label) for all the images in Test data.

-**Softwares: Python, OpenCV, pandas, Keras, haar cascade and Jupyter Notebook**
+**Softwares and tools**: __Python, OpenCV, pandas, Keras, haar cascade and Jupyter Notebook__